-By 1846, the number of English-speaking Catholics (primarily Irish) in Dayton, Ohio made it necessary to form a new parish separate from the city's only Catholic Church, Emmanuel.
-Therefore, Bishop John Baptist Purcell appointed newly ordained Father Patrick O'Mealy, native of Limerick, Ireland to begin this new parish in Dayton.
+By 1846, the number of English-speaking Catholics (primarily Irish) in Dayton, Ohio made it necessary to form a new parish separate from the city's only Catholic Church, Emmanuel which was German speaking.
+Therefore, Bishop John Baptist Purcell appointed newly ordained Father Patrick O'Mealy, native of Limerick, Ireland to begin the first English-speaking Catholic parish in Dayton.
 Father O'Mealy held a meeting on November 1, 1846 and plans for the new parish in Dayton were underway.
 Most of the English-speaking parishioners present at the meeting were Irish living on the East Side and were anxious for a new church.
-Before the month was out they had purchased two lots, one hundred by one hundred and fifty feet, for the sum of \$2,000.
+Before the month was out, they had purchased two lots, one hundred by one hundred and fifty feet, for the sum of \$2,000.
 They hired a contractor who immediately stockpiled materials at the location of the new church.